A lace bend of 4 colors

 Color 4 (red): D right, and A left

-Work only with the right hand:
+Work only with the

-A exchanges with D left reversed.
+A exchanges with

 (Put the A right loop over and around D left, taking D left reversed.)

-B exchanges with C left reversed.
+B exchanges with

-C exchanges with B left reversed.
+C exchanges with

-D exchanges with A left reversed.
+D exchanges with

 [You're working down the fingers of the right hand while working up the fingers of the left hand.
 I've learned from my students that it's easier to keep track of where you are if you don't tighten the braid until all 4 exchanges have been completed.]